To see more Corelle pieces I have tested, Click HERE.

 As a mother of Lead-poisoned children and as an environmental activist, I have taken the stand that there is no place for any amount of Lead on our dining tables.
 None at all.

-It literally just takes a microscopic amount of Lead to poison a child (or any human for that matter) and, as of the moment of publishing this post, there is NO ONE (no individual, company, educational institution or other agency) studying the potential impact that eating off of Leaded vintage dishware has on the users (because no corporation stands to benefit financially from such a study).
-Consequently, as consumers we need to err on the side of prudence, and proactively remove all potential sources of Lead exposure from our homes ourselves, starting with our kitchens.
+It literally just takes a microscopic amount of Lead to poison a child (or any human for that matter), and as of the moment of publishing this piece, there is NO ONE (no individual, company, educational institution or other agency) studying the potential impact that eating off of Leaded vintage dishware has on the users (because no corporation stands to benefit financially from such a study).
+Consequently, as consumers, we need to err on the side of prudence and proactively remove all potential sources of Lead exposure from our homes ourselves, starting with our kitchens.

-For a pretty Lead-free & Cadmium-free option, Click HERE.*
+For a pretty Lead-free and Cadmium-free option, click HERE.*

 These particular dishes tested positive for 3,536 ppm Lead.

-Dishes (modern or vintage) are not considered to be items “intended for use by children”, and thus are not regulated for total lead content (as detectable with an XRF) in the same way as toys and other similar children’s items (unless they are dishes expressly marketed and sold as baby dishes – manufactured after 2010.]
-In my opinion, they should be.
+Dishes (modern or vintage) are not considered to be items “intended for use by children,” and thus are not regulated for total Lead content (as detectable with an XRF) in the same way as toys and other similar children’s items (unless they are dishes expressly marketed and sold as baby dishes manufactured after 2010).
+In my opinion, dishes should be considered items equally intended for children’s use.

 To read more about the concern for XRF-detectable Lead in dishware, click here.

-All tests reported on this blog were done for at least 60 seconds each (unless otherwise noted), using an XRF instrument testing in “consumer goods mode.”
-The XRF instrument used in the testing is a Niton XL3T, a scientific instrument specifically designed and intended expressly for testing consumer goods for Lead and other metals.
-The results are science-based, replicable and accurate.
+All tests reported on this website were done for at least 60 seconds each (unless otherwise noted), using an XRF instrument testing in “consumer goods mode.”
+The XRF instrument used for the testing is a Niton XL3T, a scientific instrument specifically designed and intended expressly for testing consumer goods for Lead and other metals.
+The results are science-based, replicable, and accurate.

 - Lead (Pb): 3.536 +/- 100 ppm